The 'Where You Reside' Exclusion in Homeowner Policies

 An elderly homeowner has lived in the same home for 30 years and has paid homeowner insurance premiums faithfully for every one of those years.
 She suffers a medical emergency and is involuntarily admitted to a nursing home or assisted living facility.
 Days later, a fire destroys her home.
 Under the proscriptive interpretation, she has no coverage — because at the time of the fire, she was no longer “residing” at the described premises.
 Thirty years of premiums purchased nothing.

-The “where you reside” requirement is not set forth clearly and conspicuously as an exclusion or condition — it is buried in a definition.
-The policyholder had no reasonable expectation that moving to a care facility would void all coverage on the home she had insured for decades.
+The Big I has advanced several arguments for why coverage should exist in this scenario.
+Summarized, the core argument is that the “where you reside” requirement is not set forth clearly and conspicuously as an exclusion or condition — it sits inside a definition — and that a policyholder has no reasonable expectation that an involuntary move to a care facility will void coverage on a home insured for decades.

 The Big I further argued that the “where you reside” language should be understood as establishing eligibility for the policy at inception, not as a continuing conditionof coverage.
 When the insurer issued the policy, it verified that the applicant resided at the premises.
 That eligibility criterion was satisfied.
 Transforming it into an ongoing condition that the policyholder must satisfy at the moment of every loss is a fundamentally different interpretation — and one that was never disclosed to the policyholder.